-This recipe made one large crostata but you could easily split the dough into two and make two smaller cran apple crostatas.
+This recipe made one large crostata, but you could easily split the dough into two and make two smaller apple cranberry galettes.

 Temperature is key when mixing the dough.
 Don’t let the butter get too hot when you are mixing the dough.
 If you have to stop the mixing for a bit and put it in the fridge to keep it cold, that’s ok.
-If you don’t have a food processor and are mixing the good old fashion way, a pastry cutter is a great tool for making the crust, but if you don’t have one, just use your fingertips to mix in the butter pieces.
+If you don’t have a food processor and are mixing the good old fashion way, a pastry cutter is a great tool for making the crust, but if you don’t have one, use your fingertips to mix in the butter pieces.

 Can I Freeze Unbaked Crostata?